estuary-ai/mangrove/bot/command_output_description.md

     - if waypoint_type == 'poi' then place a point of interest waypoint at the location pointed to on the map
     - if waypoint_type == 'warning' then place a warning waypoint at the location pointed to on the map

-- Remove Waypoint/Undo placing last Waypoint
+- Remove Waypoint/Undo placing last Waypoint/Clear all Waypoints:
     ```
     {
         target: 'Waypoint',